SJ429/PythonIntro/README.md

 Python scripts were created to analyze the financial statements of PyBank and the election result of PyPoll.

+Therefore, the os module was imported to create file paths across operating systems.
+Additionally, module for reading CSV files was imported.

+To run code, set the path for file, open and read CSV

+with open(csvpath) as csvfile.

+ CSV reader specifies delimiter and variable that holds contents with:
+     csvreader = csv.reader(csvfile, delimiter=',')
+     print(csvreader)

+ Read the header row first
+    csv_header = next(csvreader)

+ Read each row of data after the header
+    for row in csvreader:

 PyBank’s dataset is composed of two columns: `Date` and `Profit/Losses`.

 The scripts calculated the following: